sile/efmt/README.md

 $ efmt -c
 ```

-Overwrites the original file with the formatted one:
+Overwrite the original file with the formatted one:
 ```console
 $ efmt -w example.erl  # or `rebar3 efmt -w example.erl`